rcghpge/pymo/docs/paradigm-framework.md

 ## PyMo and essentially the "bedrock" for Mojo's ecosystem:
 Based on my research, I have concluded 2 things.
 The 'bedrock' on which the Mojo programming language will be built on are two-fold: the LLVM tech stack, and the Modular tech stack with Mojo as the foundational programming language.
-Tooling extensions of the Mojo ecosystem will be listed below.
+Possible and existing tooling extensions of the Mojo ecosystem will be listed below.
 Mojo could essentially become a "bedrock" programming languange in a sense similar to C, C++, and other systems programming languages.
 These are based on my hunches and research.

 - PyMo's 'bedrock' will essentially be built on the LLVM tech stack and the Modular tech stack.